 Usually, MS in men is more severe than it is in women.
 They typically get MS in their 30s and 40s, just as their testosterone levels begin to decline.

 Although MS is more common in women than men overall, one form of the disease contradicts this pattern.
 People with primary progressive (PP) MS are about as likely to be male as female.
 (The four main types of MS are described later).

 People who smoke are more likely to develop MS, and to develop it more severely and with a faster progression.

 MS is more prevalent among Caucasians than other ethnicities.
 MS is believed to have a genetic component as people with a first-degree relative with the disease have a higher incidence than the general population.

-Multiple sclerosis (MS) is an autoimmune disorder where the immune system mistakenly perceives its own myelin (the sheath around the nerves) as an intruder and attacks it, as it would a virus or other foreign infectious agent.
+Multiple sclerosis (MS) is an autoimmune disorder in which the immune system mistakenly perceives its own myelin (the protective sheath around the nerves) as an intruder and attacks it, as it would a virus or other foreign infectious agent.
 To understand how this harms the body, it helps to understand how nerves work.